 I-75 Exit 122 (Norris/Clinton), then E 1 mi. on Hwy.
 61 (15 miles N of Knoxville).

-Senior Citizen Discount, AAA Discount, Group Discount, Military Discount, Active Military
+Senior Citizen Discount, AAA Discount, Group Discount, Other Discounts, Military Discount, Active Military

 Payment Types Accepted:

 Our hours vary with the seasons, depending upon daylight hours.
 Please call for holiday hours.